What is Ethereum? Complete Guide 2026 for Beginners

 DeFi encompasses financial services operating without banks or intermediaries:

-- Decentralized exchanges (DEX): Uniswap, Curve — swap cryptos without centralized platforms
+- Decentralized exchanges (DEX): Uniswap, Curve — swap cryptos without a centralized platform

-- Lending/Borrowing: Aave, Compound — lend or borrow cryptos with algorithmic rates
+- Lending/Borrowing: Aave, Compound — lend or borrow crypto with algorithmic rates

 - Stablecoins: DAI (MakerDAO) — create decentralized dollars